wanghc78/valor/OOPSLA2015_AE.md

 git clone -b vecapply https://github.com/wanghc78/benchmarks.git
 ```

 The benchmark codes are located under _~/paper23/benchmarks/algorithm_.
 The scripts in the sub-directories were used in the performance evaluation.
 You can read [https://github.com/rbenchmark/benchmarks/blob/master/docs/writting_benchmark.md] to understand the benchmark code's structure.
-A detail list or the benchmark scripts is in Section V of this document.
+A detail list of the benchmark scripts is in the Section V of this document.

 ### Use Virtual Machine

 The virtual machine image is a Linux Fedora 16 x86 image with 4G memory as the initial setup.
 Username/passowrd: oopsla2015/paper23.
 R, valor package and benchmark codes have been installed in the virtual machine following the previous document.
+The valor package and benchmarks are stored in paper23 directory under oopsla2015's home directory.

 ## III.
 Simple Translation Examples